felixlopz/hubrise-test-task/content/apps/ikentoo-lightspeed/en/user-interface.md

 position: 3
 layout: documentation
 meta:
-  title: User Interface | Lightspeed K Series | HubRise
+  title: User Interface | Lightspeed Restaurant (K Series) | HubRise
   description: Instructions on how to navigate through the iKentoo Bridge user interface.
 Connect apps and synchronise your data.
 ---

 ---

-**IMPORTANT NOTE:** Lightspeed K Series was formerly known as iKentoo. iKentoo Bridge will soon be renamed Lightspeed Bridge to align with the new name.
+**IMPORTANT NOTE:** Lightspeed Restaurant (K Series) was formerly known as iKentoo. iKentoo Bridge will soon be renamed Lightspeed Bridge to align with the new name.

 ---

-The user interface for iKentoo Bridge provides basic diagnostic information about your connection with Lightspeed K Series.
+The user interface for iKentoo Bridge provides basic diagnostic information about your connection with Lightspeed Restaurant (K Series).
 It also provides a link to the logs of the latest HubRise requests sent to the EPOS.

 ## Main Page